mattbrailsford/webmentions-loader/README.md

 }
 ```

-TypeScript types are available for all of the above.
+TypeScript types for all of the above can be imported from the `webmentions-loader` package.

 ```typescript
 import type { Webmention, WebmentionAuthor, WebmentionContent, WebmentionProperty } from 'webmentions-loader'